dikortis/LetsTalkETC/Episodes/Episode_10.md

 **Christian Seberino:**
-yeah well thanks again guys been a great discussion and appreciate you guys coming up Rob ND
+yes well thanks again guys been a great discussion and appreciate you guys coming up Rob ND
-[Music]
-you